 Tuning an anchor rode

-For almost 10 years, these pages were supplemented with some Excel® spreadsheets to allow readers to simulate their own boat characteristics and anchoring conditions.
+3 years ago, I removed the Excel® spreadsheets that allowed readers to simulate their own boat characteristics and anchoring conditions.

-Many readers informed me it was impossible to correctly open them with recent Microsoft Office® versions for Mac OS X® or even Windows® 8, because of "macro" incompatibilities!
+The reason was many readers could not correctly open them with their Microsoft Office® versions for Mac OS X® or even Windows® 7, because of "VBA macros" incompatibilities!

 Thank you for your interest in my work.
-Happy anchoring!
+Happy simulations!

 Quiet sunset in Anse de Leoube (French Riviera)